ChrisWhealy/edge-cdn-store/README.md

 This proposal aims to reduce the network round trip time by reducing the "_network distance_" between the client and server.
 So rather than the server that answers the request being located deep within a network (with all the accompanying traffic delays needed for the request to get in and the response to get out), the request can be answered by a server located very close to, or even on, the "edge" of the network.

-So in the case of our user in Singapore, if this "edge-cache" software were installed on servers running in a local Singapore data centre, then they would experience much faster response times.
+So in the case of our user in Singapore, if this "edge-cache" software were installed on servers running in a local Singapore data centre, then they would experience much faster response times simply because the "_network distance_" between client and server is shorter.

 Software that implements this "edge-cache" functionality is part of the wider category of software forming what is called a Content Delivery Network (CDN).

-Wasmer Edge is the name of Wasmer's content delivery network (CDN) offering and this proposal aims to add CDN caching support.
+Wasmer Edge is the name of Wasmer's content delivery network (CDN) offering and this proposal aims to extend its functionality by adding CDN caching capability.

 ### Impact